zjnbwxq/Xiaoqi-Weng.github.io/_pages/about.md

 👨‍💻 I am currently working on my team project: a 2D RPG Card Game"Be My Guest" [Check our itch page](https://gjmxcrossover.itch.io/bemyguest).

 🎯 I'm also looking for like-minded audio professionals to join my new project: creating a **screenless immersive role-playing game** for the visually impaired.
+[My Linkin](linkedin.com/in/xiaoqiweng)

 # Selected Experience